pauleveritt/pauleveritt.github.io/src/type_hinting/index.rst

 function.
 Wouldn't it be great if you could get that help once typed, or even as you are typing (autocompletion)?
 Other languages have some concept of type checking.
-We don't want to turn Python into a strongly-typed language.
+We don't want to turn Python into a statically-typed language.
 But can't we get a little help?

 Python's :pep:`484` brings *optional* type *hinting* to Python 3.5.
 Using the :mod:`typing <typing>` module, you can provide type hint